ferronw/capstone_project/README.md

 generated level is stored as "level_output.txt" in files directory of app data press go to game navigate green rectangle to the flag, press grey rectangles to go left or right, grey square to jump

+Known problems/ things to fix:

+program runs out of memory and crashes when trying to generate more than one level per session need to force landscape mode during gameplay and level generation sketches currently no way to add enemies to levels no local database and no way to select levels occasional error when loading background during gameplay (can be fixed during runtime by rotating the device a few times) hardcoded for 1280x720 screens, need to add code to allow asset scaling add multitouch support during gameplay so can run and jump at same time add art and animation for player character (and enemies if they get implemented) splash screen and menu styling